Top tips for when your baby won’t eat solids or shows no interest in food

 Are you eating with your baby?

-eat regular meals with your baby if baby refuses to eat; pictured is a mom and her baby girl
+Eat regular meals with your baby if baby refuses to eat; baby led weaning baby eating with mom.

 Babies learn extremely well through imitation, so follow the steps below for more success.